Remik1r3n/OpenYaHeiTerminator_ReplacerBatch/README.md

 You don't need a Windows PE or something to use this script, but you may have to log out for 2 times.

 Still in development, may containing unknown bugs. use it as your own risk!

+## Thanks
+This project is based on https://github.com/Moeologist/font-hack.